Andrew-EKrause/Node.js-LaX-Developers-Presentation/README.md

 Check out the Node.js presentation slides and code examples included in this repository!

+If you want to run any of the code examples, then clone this repo to get the programs on your computer.
+Then make sure that Node.js is installed on your system.
+You can [install Node.js here](https://nodejs.org/en/download/package-manager).
+After Node.js is installed, you can run each program in your terminal/command prompt by navigating to the location of a given program and running `node app.js`.

 ###### Node.js Presentation - View Slides in this Repository
 <img width="1280" alt="Node.js Presentation Opening Slide" src="https://github.com/user-attachments/assets/5934ba8e-9288-492a-b040-aed4534e38ee">